-Your agency is required to submit quarterly Federal Financial Reports (FFRs) using Standard Form 425 (SF-425) within 30 days after the end of each calendar quarter.
+Your agency is required to submit quarterly FFRs using SF-425 within 30 days after the end of each calendar quarter.
 A final SF-425 will be due within 90 days after the end of the grant period.
-This report reflects the actual cumulative federal monies spent, unliquidated obligations incurred, and any unobligated balance of federal funds.
+This report reflects the actual cumulative federal monies spent, unliquidated obligations incurred, and the unobligated balance of federal funds.